gobind452/gym-query/README.md

 ## A minimal OpenAI gym environment for query optimizers in databases

 This repository models a database, relations and queries to be used for reinforcement learning tasks, similar to [Learning to Optimize Join Queries With Deep
 Reinforcement Learning](https://arxiv.org/pdf/1808.03196.pdf).
 This work was done as a part of the course COL868 (Machine Learning for Databases) at IIT Delhi, under Prof Maya Ramanath.
+The main task here, is to figure out the best join order for join query consisting of multiple tables and columns.

 ### Schematics